 The sooner you get in touch with our attorneys at Jones & Hill, the sooner we can begin investigating your claim and gathering evidence in support of your case.
 It is critical that we file your claim no more than one year after the crash, or you will almost certainly lose your right to seek compensation for your losses.

 If you or a loved one have been injured in an auto accident, you may be entitled to seek damages as a result of your injury.
 Louisiana provides that victims of an auto accident may seek actual (economic) and general (non-economic) damages after an accident.

 Actual damages refer to any losses that have a specific dollar value, such as:

 - Lost wages

-- Future earnings
+- Lost future earnings

-The attorneys of Jones & Hill have years of experience in handling car accident claims and can assist you throughout this process.
-It is important to consult with our attorneys as soon as possible after the accident since the limitations period of one year begins tolling the day of the accident.
-If you wait too long to bring a claim, you may lose your ability to recover any amount from the negligent car driver.
+At Jones & Hill, our Louisiana auto accident attorneys have years of experience handling car accident claims and can assist you throughout this process.
+It is important to consult with our attorneys as soon as possible after the accident since the statute of limitations begins tolling the day of the accident and extends for only one year.